Commercial MEP Engineering Design Services Across All 50 States

-Integrated mechanical, electrical, and plumbing engineering for commercial, industrial, and institutional facilities.
-TCG delivers full-scope MEP design from load calculations through commissioning support across 38 states.
+Integrated mechanical, electrical, and plumbing engineering for commercial, industrial, healthcare, and mission-critical facilities.
+TCG delivers full-scope MEP design from load calculations through commissioning support — in every U.S. state.

 AI-Powered MEP Engineering Cost Estimator

-Describe your project and receive a preliminary MEP engineering fee estimate powered by our proprietary AI engine and national cost benchmarks.
+Describe your project and receive a preliminary MEP engineering fee estimate powered by our proprietary AI engine, calibrated against industry benchmarks and TCG’s nationwide project database.

 Tell Us About Your Project

-Include details about your building's mechanical, electrical, and plumbing requirements.
-The more specific you are about systems, environment, and compliance needs, the better the estimate.
+Include details about your building’s mechanical, electrical, and plumbing requirements.
+The more system-specific detail you provide, the more accurate the estimate.

 Analyzing Your MEP Requirements